Teacher Education Program Faculty

 Lysa Hou

-Lysa is the creator of Grow 2Gether in Oakley, a Montessori Parent & Child program to support and assist parents in fostering a life-long love of learning with their children from birth to three.
-She has been in Early Childhood education since 2002 and worked with children in a variety of settings, ESL learners, Summer camp, Mandarin and Montessori schools.
+Lysa Hou, started Grow 2Gether, to support and assist parents in Montessori education and fostering a life-long love of learning with their children.
+Currently, spending splitting her time between Los Angeles and Cincinnati, working at a Jewish Montessori school.
+She has been in Early Childhood education since 2002 and worked with children in a variety of settings, ESL learners, multicultural learners and Montessori schools.
 Lysa holds an American Montessori Society Early Childhood and Infant / Toddler Teaching Credential, as well as a Master’s degree in Early Childhood Education from Xavier University.